Jerome-PS/JN516xSniffer/readme.md

 ```
 env ZBL_CHANNEL=12 ZBL_COMPORT=/dev/ttyUSB1 wireshark -X lua_script:zb.lua -k -i /tmp/sharkfifo &
 ```

+## FIFO troubles (obsolete)

 If you get stuck with remaining data in the FIFO that repeatedly crashes wireshark, you can destroy the pipe and re-create it:
 ```
 rm -f /tmp/sharkfifo && mkfifo /tmp/sharkfifo
 ```
+This should not be necessary any more, as the FIFOs are destroyed when leaving the Sniff.py script.

+## Python version
+The Sniff.py script has been developped using Python3.6, so this, or a more recent, version of Python3 is recommended.
+It has not been extensively tested using Python2.

+# To do list
+- Add LQI information to the packet
+- Add frame duration computation as well as inter frame gap (wireshark)

 # Gory details
 Original serial queuing functions took 43125us for 26 bytes (166us/byte) and 4923 us for 31 bytes (159us/byte) with a 115200 baud/s UART